bioinfolabwhu/circRIP/README.md

     bowtie2 (2.4.2)

 ## 2. Identify circRNA from IP/Input
-###     2.1 Identify circRNA using built-in methon in circRIP:
+###     2.1 Identify circRNA using built-in method in circRIP:

         circRIP identify circRNA by parsing STAR mapping results and re-mapping the unmapped reads to known circRNA back-splice junctions(BSJs)